PenceGL/cpe613project/README.md

 No major installation is required.
 Simply change directory into the repository root and then run `make` to build the project executable.

+**Note:** The project makefile is configured to use `-arch=sm_89` when invoking NVCC.
+This may need to be updated for your specific GPU architecture.

 ### Usage
 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->
 Once built, execute a simulation using the following syntax: